Marlabs-Software-Mysore/React-Flux-App--Product-Catalog/README.md

 # React-Flux-App--Product-Catalog
-This is product catalog display application, developed using react js and routing components.
+This is product catalog display application, developed using react js, flux-architecture and routing components.

 # Steps to run application
 1.Clone the application or download it.